Graph Pooling for Graph Neural Networks: Progress, Challenges, and Opportunities: Approaches for Graph Pooling

 \subsection{Flat Pooling}

-The flat pooling, also known as graph readout operation, directly generates a graph-level representation $\boldsymbol{h}_{G}$ in one step.
-Thus, Eq.~\ref{eq:pool} in the case of flat pooling can be expressed as:
+Flat pooling, also known as graph readout operation, directly generates a graph-level representation $\boldsymbol{h}_{G}$ in one step.
+Thus, Eq.~\ref{eq:pool} in the case of flat pooling can be denoted as:

-where $\operatorname{POOL}_\text{flat}$ denotes the graph pooling function, which must: \textbf{1)} output the fixed-sized graph representations when input graphs are of different sizes; \textbf{2)} output the same representation when the order of nodes of an input graph changes.
+where $\operatorname{POOL}_\text{flat}$ denotes the graph pooling function, which must: \textbf{1)} output fixed-sized graph representations when input graphs are of different sizes; \textbf{2)} output the same representation when the order of nodes of an input graph changes.

-Following the above discussions, several designs of flat pooling layers have been proposed.
+In light of the above discussions, several designs of flat pooling layers have been proposed.
 The most commonly used method is the sum-pool or mean-pool, which performs averaging or summing operations over all node representations~\cite{duvenaud,gin}.
-Following the above methods, some methods~\cite{deepsets,gfn,dropgnn} perform an additional non-linearity transformation to improve the expressive power of pooling methods.
+Some methods~\cite{deepsets,gfn,dropgnn} perform an additional non-linearity transformation to improve the expressive power of pooling methods.
 Moreover, some methods~\cite{gated,Diffusion-CNN,msnapool,self-attention,Multi-level} introduce the soft attention mechanism to determine the weight of each vertex in the final graph-level representation.
 Besides, some methods~\cite{sortpool,qsgcnn} apply convolutional neural networks to sorted node representations.
-Different from the above methods, which collect the first-order statistic information of the node representations, SOPool, proposed by Wang et al.~\shortcite{second-order}, considers the important second-order statistics.
+Different from the above methods, which collect the first-order statistic information of node representations, SOPool, proposed by Wang \textit{et al.}~\shortcite{second-order}, considers the important second-order statistics, which refers to functions that utilize the second power of node features.
 Furthermore, DKEPool~\cite{dke-pool} takes into consideration the entire node distribution of a graph.
-Due to the space limit, some other flat pooling methods such as Set2set~\cite{set2set}, DEMO-Net~\cite{degree-pool}, SSRead~\cite{SSread}, and GMT~\cite{gmt}, are not presented here in detail.
+Due to space limitation, some other flat pooling methods such as Set2set~\cite{set2set}, DEMO-Net~\cite{degree-pool}, SSRead~\cite{SSread}, and GMT~\cite{gmt} are not presented here.

-However, most of the above flat pooling methods perform operations on node representations to obtain graph-level representations without consideration of the hierarchical structures of graphs, which causes information loss and downgrades the performance of graph representations.
+Most of the above flat pooling methods perform operations on node representations to obtain graph-level representations without consideration of the intrinsic hierarchical structures of graphs, which causes information loss and degrades the performance of graph representations~\cite{understand-attention,expressive-pooling}.